Wizard (Archie Comics)

-The Wizard is a fictional superhero character created by Will Harr and Edd Ashe, Jr. for MLJ Comics, which later became Archie Comics.
-He first appeared in Top-Notch Comics #1 in December 1939, and he was one of the headliners of that title until its cancellation in 1944.
+The Wizard is a superhero created by Will Harr and Edd Ashe Jr. for MLJ Comics, which later became Archie Comics.
+He first appeared in Top-Notch Comics #1 in December 1939, and was one of the headliners of that title until its cancellation in 1944.
 He was one of the earliest superhero characters to appear after the debut of Superman in 1938.

 Fictional character biography

-His real name is Blane Whitney, a man of high intelligence.
-He descends from a long line of men who fought for America in its wars.
-This includes General Steven Whitney who was General Washington's chief aide in the Revolutionary War.
+Blane Whitney, a highly intelligent man, descends from a long line of men who fought for America in its wars.
+This includes General Steven Whitney, who was General Washington's chief aide in the Revolutionary War.
 It was later retroactively revealed that Blane was not the first Whitney to defend his country wearing the red mask and cloak of the Wizard during key events in early U.S. history.
 At age 14, Blane met President Woodrow Wilson, who told him to use his brain only for good and not for evil.
 While in college, he was a superb athlete and student.
-His brother Grover, chief of the Naval Intelligence Service, usually informed him of enemy plots against America.
+His brother, Grover, was chief of the Naval Intelligence Service and usually informed him of enemy plots against America.
 To aid him in his fight against these enemies, the Wizard had various contraptions and machines of his own design available to him, like a vibra-ray gun and a car that could reach up to 500 mph.
 He had several devices that enabled him to fly.
 Coming from a wealthy family, he also had airplanes and submarines at his disposal.

 At first, the Wizard, similar to other MLJ superheroes like the Black Hood and the Firefly, did not possess superpowers but was merely a man with excellent physical and mental prowess.
 He eventually started to exhibit superhuman strength and a "Super Brain" that gave him a photographic memory and "supersensory perception" that enabled him to psychically "see" distant places, people and events, as well as a talent for hypnosis and telepathy.
 He also started consuming capsules containing secret formula F22X that replenished his super-strength.
 In his final appearances, however, he had no powers other than his clairvoyant visions.